 Next week, we will be talking about how to unclutter your living room to create an enjoyable, quiet space to relax in.

-Don’t let clutter take over your life, get rid of it once and for all!
+Don’t let clutter take over your kitchen, get rid of it once and for all!